A1dos-Creations/STL/README.md

 <P>This is the official github for School Tool Launcher.
 Here you will find the source code for the extension.
 As new updates roll out, this github will be updated. </P>

+> We are aware of the glitch with the Aeries portal button.
+We are currently working on a fix that does not require the re-evaluation of STL.

 # 📑Information
 > Whats STL?
 STL is an abreviation of 'School Tool Launcher'.
 This extension simplifies the school day by allowing students to access necesary resources with the click of a button.